razvanght/personal-website/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+ - icon: cv
-#   icon_pack: ai
+   icon_pack: ai
-#   link: files/cv.pdf
+   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
----

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+#---

+I am a Accounting PhD student at Amsterdam Business School, specializing in management accounting research.
+Using lab-based and online experiments, I want to contribute towards developing a theory that more accurately predicts what information companies should report to supervisors, and how supervisors should use this information to best motivate employees.